 - Example: Arc-on = 14.6 lb ÷ 7.8 lb/hr ≈ 1.87 hr; with OF = 0.30 → Total labor time ≈ 1.87 ÷ 0.30 = 6.24 hr.

-Accurate arc time feeds directly into labor costing, so be methodical and document assumptions.
+Accurate arc time feeds directly into labor costing.
+Be methodical and document assumptions.

 Determine Operating Factor

-Because the operating factor directly ties arc-on time to total shift time, you should calculate it early to gauge real productivity and labor cost impact.
+The operating factor directly ties arc-on time to total shift time.
+Calculate it early to gauge real productivity and labor cost impact.

-To determine the operating factor, divide measured arc-on time by the total shift time; this gives a clear ratio you can use in efficiency metrics.
-Record realistic arc-on times—welders commonly hit 20%–40%—and log non-welding activities (setup, inspection, breaks).
+To determine the operating factor, divide measured arc-on time by the total shift time.
+This gives a clear ratio you can use in efficiency metrics.
+Record realistic arc-on times.
+Welders commonly hit 20%–40%.
+Log non-welding activities (setup, inspection, breaks).

 For example, if arc time is 4.11 hours in an 8-hour shift, compute OF = 4.11 / 8.
 Track OF across jobs to spot variation and root causes: skill gaps, tooling delays, or poor sequencing.

-Use the operating factor to prioritize process improvements that raise utilization, lower labor hours, and improve repeatable cost estimates.
+Use the operating factor to prioritize process improvements that raise utilization.
+This lowers labor hours and improves repeatable cost estimates.

 Convert Arc Time to Cost

-With the operating factor established, you can convert arc-on time into a dollar figure by calculating total arc time from weld weight and deposition rate, then applying your labor rate and efficiency adjustment.
+You have established the operating factor.
+Convert arc-on time into a dollar figure by calculating total arc time from weld weight and deposition rate.
+Then apply your labor rate and efficiency adjustment.

-You’ll compute arc time (weld weight ÷ deposition rate), adjust by the operating factor to reflect welding efficiency, and multiply by realistic labor rates to get labor cost.
+You’ll compute arc time (weld weight ÷ deposition rate).
+Adjust by the operating factor to reflect welding efficiency.
+Multiply by realistic labor rates to get labor cost.

 - Calculate arc time: 9.62 lb ÷ 7.8 lb/hr = ~1.23 hr.